 Do you have dated vinyl siding on your home?
 Consider swapping it out with manufactured stone veneer, and give the exterior a serious upgrade.
 Stone veneer not only looks better, but it can also help the home better withstand harsh weather conditions and make your property more marketable (and better-looking in listing photos).

 A minor kitchen remodel recoups more of its value than a full-scale overhaul does, so try to keep it simple.
 Upgrade your cabinetry, replace the countertops with quartz or marble, and install new, energy-efficient appliances.
 Adding tile flooring or a farmhouse-style sink can also increase appeal while upping your home’s value.

 Not up for the stone veneer siding?
 Consider upgrading to new vinyl or Hardie siding instead.
-Though the full replacement could cost you upwards of $15,000, you’ll get nearly $12,000 of that back upon sale.
+Though the full replacement could cost you upwards of $20,000, you’ll get more than $13,500 of that back upon sale.
 An added bonus?
 Your home will look newer than ever.

-Upgrading your windows can add nearly $12,000 in resale value to your home.
-If you choose tinted or double-paned ones, it might even help you save on future energy costs as well (which could be a big selling-point for budget-conscious buyers).
+Upgrading your windows can add more than $13,000 in resale value to your home.
+If you choose tinted or double-paned ones, it might even help you save on future energy costs as well (which could be a big selling point for budget-conscious buyers).